Wintellect/MSLearn/Introduction to Git/includes/06-collaborate-using-pull.md

 	git config user.email alice@contoso.com
 	```

 1. Create a directory named "Alice" to clone the repo into.
-It must *not* be a subdirectory of your project directory, so `cd` up to the parent directory first:
+It must *not* be a subdirectory of your project directory, so `cd` up to the parent directory first so "Alice" is a sibling of "Cats:"

 	```bash
 	cd ..